aimms/documentation/infosec/cloud-platform-azure.rst

 System security
 ---------------------
-* All AIMMS software runs inside Docker containers using AWS ECS.
+* All AIMMS software runs inside Docker containers using Azure *AKS*.
+* *AKS Nodes* are patched continuously.
 * These Docker containers use hardened, patched Linux versions.

 Physical security
 ---------------------
-The AIMMS Cloud Platform is hosted on AWS, meeting the highest standards for physical security, including:
+The AIMMS Cloud Platform is hosted on Azure, meeting the highest standards for physical security, including:

 * Restricted perimeter, physical access by authorized data center employees only.
 * Physical access control with security badges or biometric security.